-- 702. (a) Subject to Section 721, the testimony of a witness concerning a particular matter is inadmissible unless he has personal knowledge of the matter. - (b) Evidence of a witness' personal knowledge of a matter may be provided by his own testimony.
+702. (a) Subject to Section 721, the testimony of a witness concerning a particular matter is inadmissible unless he has personal knowledge of the matter.
+Against the objection of a party, such personal knowledge must be shown as a pre-requisite for the testimony of the witness.

+(b) A witness' personal knowledge of a matter may be provided by any otherwise admissible evidence, including his own testimony.